 The Technology Code of Practice contains guidance and case studies to help you migrate from legacy infrastructure and manage the full lifecycle of your technology.

-You should use the Technology Code of Practice for all of your technology projects or programmes.
+You must consider all points of the Technology Code of Practice as part of the Cabinet Office spend control process.
 If your project or programme needs spend control approval you should contact the Government Digital Service (GDS) Standards Assurance team at firstname.lastname@example.org as soon as possible.
 They’ll guide you through the approvals process which can provide you with greater confidence that your spend request will be approved.

 1. Define user needs